sublimetext-io/docs.sublimetext.io/docs/guide/usage/editing.md

 Need to create a series of numbers?
 Try <Key k="ctrl+shift+p" /> and "Arithmetic".

-Best used when having multile selections.
+Best used when having multiple selections.

 | Expression | Selection  | Result                         |
 | ---------- | ---------- | ------------------------------ |